 - food regurgitation

-Lying down immediately after eating can make symptoms worse.
-People sometimes find that their symptoms are also worse during the night.
-If this is the case, it is often possible to find relief by elevating the head while sleeping and avoiding eating eat least 2 hours before going to bed.
+Lying down immediately after eating can worsen symptoms.
+People sometimes find their symptoms also get worse during the night.
+If this is the case, they may often find relief by elevating the head as they sleep and avoiding eating at least 2 hours before going to bed.

 The symptoms of GERD are highly treatable.